-- ELECTROSTATICS This switches on the various electrostatics algorithms, such as P3M.
-See section 5.7 on page 77 for details on these algorithms. - DIPOLES This activates the dipole-moment property of particles; In addition, the various magnetostatics algorithms, such as P3M are switched on.
-See section 5.7 on page 77 for details on these algorithms. - ROTATION Switch on rotational degrees of freedom for the particles, as well as the corresponding quaternion integrator.
-See section 4.1.1 on page 32 for details.
-Note, that when the feature is activated, every particle has three additional degrees of freedom, which for example means that the kinetic energy changes at constant temperature is twice as large. - ROTATION\PER\PARTICLE Allows to set whether a particle has rotational degrees of freedom. - LANGEVIN\PER\PARTICLE Allows to choose the Langevin temperature and friction coefficient per particle. - ROTATIONAL\INERTIA - EXTERNAL\FORCES Allows to define an arbitrary constant force for each particle individually.
+- PARTIAL_PERIODIC By default, all coordinates in ESPResSo are periodic.
+With PARTIAL_PERIODIC turned on, the ESPResSo global variable periodic (see section 6.1 on page 80) controls the periodicity of the individual coordinates.
+Note that this slows the integrator down by around 10 30%. - ELECTROSTATICS This switches on the various electrostatics algorithms, such as P3M.
+See section 5.7 on page 64 for details on these algorithms. - DIPOLES This activates the dipole-moment property of particles; In addition, the various magnetostatics algorithms, such as P3M are switched on.
+See section 5.7 on page 64 for details on these algorithms. - ROTATION Switch on rotational degrees of freedom for the particles, as well as the corresponding quaternion integrator.
+See section 4.1.1 on page 26 for details.
+Note, that when the feature is activated, every particle has three additional degrees of freedom, which for example means that the kinetic energy changes at constant temperature is twice as large. - ROTATION_PER_PARTICLE Allows to set whether a particle has rotational degrees of freedom. - LANGEVIN_PER_PARTICLE Allows to choose the Langevin temperature and friction coefficient per particle. - ROTATIONAL_INERTIA - EXTERNAL_FORCES Allows to define an arbitrary constant force for each particle individually.
 Also allows to fix individual coordinates of particles, e.g. keep them at a fixed position or within a plane.

-• CONSTRAINTS Turns on various spatial constraints such as spherical compartments or walls.
+- CONSTRAINTS Turns on various spatial constraints such as spherical compartments or walls.
 This constraints interact with the particles through regular short ranged potentials such as the Lennard-Jones potential.
-See section 4.3 on page 46 for possible constraint forms. • TUNABLE_SLIP Switch on tunable slip conditions for planar wall boundary conditions.
-See section 5.9.1 on page 96 for details. • MASS Allows particles to have individual masses.
-Note that some analysis proce- dures have not yet been adapted to take the masses into account correctly. • EXCLUSIONS Allows to exclude specific short ranged interactions within molecules. • COMFORCE Allows to pull apart groups of particles • COMFIXED Allows to fix the center of mass of all particles of a certain type.
-Docs missing • MOLFORCES How to use it? • BOND_CONSTRAINT Turns on the RATTLE integrator which allows for fixed lengths bonds between particles. • VIRTUAL_SITES_COM Virtual sites are particles, the position and velocity of which is not obtained by integrating equations of motion.
+See section 4.3 on page 37 for possible constraint forms. - TUNABLE_SLIP Switch on tunable slip conditions for planar wall boundary conditions.
+See section 5.9.1 on page 76 for details. - MASS Allows particles to have individual masses.
+Note that some analysis procedures have not yet been adapted to take the masses into account correctly. - EXCLUSIONS Allows to exclude specific short ranged interactions within molecules. - COMFORCE Allows to pull apart groups of particles - COMFIXED Allows to fix the center of mass of all particles of a certain type. - MOLFORCES - BOND_CONSTRAINT Turns on the RATTLE integrator which allows for fixed lengths bonds between particles. - VIRTUAL_SITES_COM Virtual sites are particles, the position and velocity of which is not obtained by integrating equations of motion.
 Rather, they are placed using the position (and orientation) of other particles.
 The feature VIRTUAL_SITES_COM allows to place a virtual particle into the center of mass of a set of other particles.
-See section 4.4 for details. • VIRTUAL_SITES_RELATIVE Virtual sites are particles, the position and velocity of which is not obtained by integrating equations of motion.
+See section 4.4 for details. - VIRTUAL_SITES_RELATIVE Virtual sites are particles, the position and velocity of which is not obtained by integrating equations of motion.
 Rather, they are placed using the position (and orientation) of other particles.
 The feature VIRTUAL_SITES_RELATIVE allows for rigid arrangements of particles.
-See section 4.4 for details. • VIRTUAL_SITES_NO_VELOCITY • VIRTUAL_SITES_THERMOSTAT • THERMOSTAT_IGNORE_NON_VIRTUAL • BOND_VIRTUAL • MODES • ADRESS • METADYNAMICS • LANGEVIN_PER_PARTICLE Allows to define the temperature and friction coefficient for individual particles.
+See section 4.4 for details. - VIRTUAL_SITES_NO_VELOCITY - VIRTUAL_SITES_THERMOSTAT - THERMOSTAT_IGNORE_NON_VIRTUAL - BOND_VIRTUAL - MODES - ADRESS - METADYNAMICS - LANGEVIN_PER_PARTICLE Allows to define the temperature and friction coefficient for individual particles.
 See 4.1.1 for details.

-- CATALYTIC\REACTIONS Allows the user to define three particle types to be reactant, catalyzer, and product.
+- CATALYTIC_REACTIONS Allows the user to define three particle types to be reactant, catalyzer, and product.
 Reactants get converted into products in the vicinity of a catalyst according to a used-defined reaction rate constant.
 It is also possible to set up a chemical equilibrium reaction between the reactants and products, with another rate constant.
-See section 6.7 for details. - OVERLAPPED - COLLISION\DETECTION Allows particles to be bound on collision.
-See section ?? - OLD\RW\VERSION This switches back to the old, wrong random walk code of the polymer.
-Only use this if you rely on the old behaviour and know what you are doing. - H5MD Allows to write data to H5MD formatted hdf5 files.
+See section 6.7 for details. - OVERLAPPED - COLLISION_DETECTION Allows particles to be bound oo collision.
+See section ?? - OLD_RW_VERSION This switches back to the old, wrong random walk code of the polymer.
+Only use this if you rely on the old behaviour and know what you are doing.